FTBpro/go-workshop/coolfacts/docs/ex2-ping.md

 ## The Starting Point

-Be sure to be on branch `v2-initial-server-ping`.
+You will need to switch to branch `v2-initial-server-ping` for this part.
+Note that if you have changed in your code from previous exercise, you should clean them.
+You can use `git reset --hard` for that.
 Go on and navigate to `go-workshop/coolfacts` directory.
 You will see a bunch of files and TODOs.
 We will go over them in the rest of this document.

 Try to go over this doc and implement by yourself.
 If you are stuck there is a full walkthrough in the end, and for reference, you can look inside the branch `v2-initial-server-ping`.
 All the implementations for the TODOs can be found there, or simply by looking at the pull-request: https://github.com/FTBpro/go-workshop/pull/28/files